jessebarocio/Clink/README.md

 # Clink

-Clink is a simple utility that monitors and reports the up/down status of HTTP endpoints.
+Clink is a simple utility that monitors HTTP endpoints and reports if their up/down status changes.
 Multiple endpoints can be configured and can be checked at different intervals.
 If an endpoint's status changes then Clink can report it via email (or whatever other reporters you configure).

 ## Configuration